pratik2000/Touch-Grass/README.md

   This app is purely for entertainment purposes and we do not accept any responsibility for any unintended use of this app.
   ## License:

-  Copyright © Thang Nguyen.
+  Copyright © Money.
 All rights reserved.
   Licensed under the [MIT](https://opensource.org/licenses/MIT) license.
   ## Contribution:
   Anyone can contribute!